 **Do not need to develop procedures for this since we are not offering a full online, virtual, or remote learning program.

+Procedures shall include at a minimum:

+The purpose of the program, including the ways the program supports the District’s postsecondary readiness goals for students;

+Student eligibility criteria;

+The process for enrolling students in the program, including procedures to ensure voluntary placement;

+Procedures for transitioning students out of the program;

+Procedures for the regular, periodic monitoring of the program by the District;

+Procedures for the development and implementation of student Individual Learning Plans; and

+Implementation of an application and on-boarding process to ensure students and families understand the expectations for students in a full-time enrolled online, virtual, and remote learning program and a determination of candidacy.

 EXPLANATION: THE KENTUCKY DEPARTMENT OF EDUCATION MEDICATION ADMINISTRATION TRAINING MANUAL FOR NON-LICENSED SCHOOL PERSONNEL (2025) RECOMMENDS OVER THE COUNTER MEDICATIONS NOT BE ADMINISTERED IN THE SCHOOL SETTING WITHOUT BOTH A MEDICAL PRACTITIONER’S ORDER AND SIGNED PARENTAL CONSENT.